-Multi-Function Worktable: Plans to Build the Ultimate Work Surface
+Multi-Function Worktable: Build the Ultimate Work Surface

 Every workshop needs somewhere to machine joinery, sand workpieces and assemble the project.
 This worktable will do all of that and more.

 When I moved into my mini-sized workshop a few years ago I built a pint-sized workbench.
 While I’m happy with the bench, I often end up using the top of the table saw as an extra work surface.
 It’s become my go-to work surface for sanding, assembly and finishing.
 Clearly I’ve been in need of an alternative.

 A recent visit to a friend’s workshop convinced me that a multifunction worktable was the way to go – a worktable that serves a variety of functions, can be easily moved about the shop, and provides storage for the compressor, mini dust collector and power tools that I most regularly use.

 Domino mortises and loose tenons secure the front rail to the top, while the holes in the front rail accommodate the bolts that secure the Kreg Clamp Trak to the rail.
 This view is of the back side of the front rail.

 Though you can make your own base out of wood or metal, Duguay chose to purchase heavy-duty work bench components from Rockler to speed up his build.
 Notice the narrow storage area underneath the main shelf for thin items.